-Powerful complimentary Mobility DNA tools are made available and ready to use, making it easier to stage, secure and troubleshoot devices; capture and send data to your applications right out of the box; restrict access to features and applications; and more.
-The Mobility DNA Enterprise License delivers premium voice capabilities over Wi-Fi and unlocks powerful tools and utilities that takes workforce productivity and device management simplicity to a new level.
+Powerful complimentary Mobility DNA tools are pre-loaded and ready to use, making it easier to stage, secure and troubleshoot devices; capture and send data to your applications right out of the box; restrict access to features and applications; and more.
+The Mobility DNA Enterprise License delivers premium voice capabilities over Wi-Fi and unlocks a powerful data toolkit that takes workforce productivity and device management simplicity to a new level.